Do you remember the 7 Dwarfs names?

 - Walt had 250 hand-drawn animators working on this movie.

-The 7 Dwarfs names are a few of the most iconic and well-known character names from Disney’s Snow White.
+The 7 Dwarfs names are a few of the most iconic and well-known Disney characters names from Disney’s Snow White.

 Although hard to find in the Disney Parks, make a point to catch their namesake rides in both Disney World and Disneyland.

 If you’re looking for a great movie to watch, then the 1937 film Snow White and the Seven Dwarfs is worth your time.
-This Disney classic’s longevity speaks volumes about its quality.
+This Disney classic’s longevity and huge success speaks volumes about its quality.
 Go ahead and enjoy Walt Disney’s first full-length animated movie which is also his most popular.

 Need more Disney inspiration?
 Check out the following: